Root Canal Therapy in Richmond

 To perform the root canal, your dentist will…

-- Administer local anesthesia and sedation as desired for full relaxation
+- Administer local anesthesia for full relaxation

 - Access the inside of the tooth through a small hole (on the back side of front teeth, on the chewing surface of back teeth)